Accidents happen any time, anywhere, and in the most unexpected circumstances, and traumatic dental injuries are no exception.

 1. Avulsed or knocked out tooth

 Go straight to the nearest hospital if the injury is caused by high-impact accidents involving a fractured or dislocated jaw, deep lacerations on your face or mouth, and heavy bleeding.
 If none of these dangerous warning signs are present, a visit to your dentist is what it may all take.
 But remember, the chances of saving an avulsed tooth is higher if you see your dentist within 30 minutes of the injury.
-Check out some basic first aid tips on how to handle a knocked out tooth from a previous blog post.
+Check out some basic first aid tips on how to handle a knocked-out tooth from a previous blog post.

 2. Dental fractures

 If you break a tooth from chewing on tough food, biting on hard objects or due to tooth decay, there’s no need to panic.
 While not all dental fractures will bother you, swelling and pain may sometimes occur.
-Apply cold compress for pain relief and see your dentist as soon as you can.
+Apply a cold compress for pain relief and see your dentist as soon as you can.

 3. Tooth abscess